Zayd is a distinctive choice, ranked #181 in 2025. Your child is likely to be the only Zayd in their class.

 Common questions about the name Zayd

 Unlikely.
-With around 250 UK babies named Zayd per year, your child will almost certainly be the only Zayd in his class, and possibly the only one in the whole school.
+With around 285 UK babies named Zayd per year, your child will almost certainly be the only Zayd in their class, and possibly the only one in the whole school.

 Zayd is more popular in the UK (#201) than in the US (#684).
 Names with strong rankings in both countries tend to have broad cross-cultural appeal, working well for international families or those with ties to both nations.